yongyw123/mig-sync-interface/README.md

 **Case 01**

-1. Type: Signal is a pulse, one fast-clock-cycle wide.
+1. Type: Signal is a pulse, one fast-clock-cycle (6.67 ns) wide.
 2. Issue: Fast clock is 1.5 times faster than the slow clock.
 A simple double FF synchronizer is not sufficient.
 There will be missed events.
 Assuming there is no signal stretching, with MIG-clock period at 6.67 ns, a signal in one MIG-clock cycle will only be 6.67 ns wide, for which changes to the signal may happen between the rising edges of the system clock running at 10.0 ns period.
 The change(s) is not sampled by either of the rising edges.
 3. Impacted Signal: "user_transaction_complete"
 4. Solution: Toggle Synchronizer, as shown in Figure ??.
 It consists of a multiplexer-and-FF, a double FF-synchronizer and a rising/falling edge detector.
 The functionality is as follows: (1) A pulse in the FF1 will toggle the signal in FF2 with the help of the multiplex in the fast clock domain; (2) which will be passed (delayed) through a double FF-synchronizer (FF2 + FF2); (3) until it reaches the final FF4 where the rising/fall detector (XOR circuit + FF4) is used to recreate the pulse with respect to the slower clock.

 *Figure ??: Toggle Synchronizer*
 ![Figure ??](/doc/diagram/toggle_synchronizer.png "Figure ??: Toggle Synchronizer")

 **Case 02**